-Articles and studies debating overdiagnosis and over treatment of DCIS is not new.
+Articles and studies debating overdiagnosis and over treatment of DCIS are not new.
 What is new is a study that puts a real number on what overtreatment costs the U.S. in dollars.

 Before the invention of the mammogram, there probably were breast cancers that could have been diagnosed at an earlier stage but were not.
 As we all know, finding cancers early results in better outcomes.
 By identifying breast cancers earlier, mammography improved the outcomes for many women.